Research Impact: Creating meaning and value (USA)

 Project Details

 This project involved critically evaluating which elements of the UK and international course could be adapted, and which required a full redraft.
-The US market differs significantly from European approaches to research impact, where impact is not typically a requirement for funding or evaluation, meaning parts of the course needed to be reoriented.
+The US market differed significantly from European approaches to research impact, where impact was not typically a requirement for funding or evaluation, meaning parts of the original course needed to be reoriented.
 Interactive elements and scenarios were also reworked to better reflect the lived experiences and demographics of US learners.

 My contribution